andrew/ultimate-awesome/README.md

 - [awesome-medium-articles](https://github.com/kiyonlin/awesome-medium-articles) - Awesome articles from medium.com.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
 - [awesome-repositories](https://github.com/kordood/awesome-repositories) - 공부하기에 심도있는, 체계적인, 흥미로운 깃허브 레포지토리 모음 (A collection of in-depth, systematic, or interested GitHub repositories to study).
-- [awesome-inspiration](https://github.com/lancejpollard/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
 - [sickTools](https://github.com/Lawlez/sickTools) - A collection of useful, special, or just cool tools to use and try to get more done in less time.
 - [awesome-weakly-supervised-segmentation](https://github.com/lichen14/awesome-weakly-supervised-segmentation) - Weakly Supervised Learning for Image Segmentation, a collection of literature reviews and code implementations.
 - [awesome-indo-projects](https://github.com/LIGMATV/awesome-indo-projects) - A curated list of awesome projects created by Indonesian programmer, and more awesome!.